British Values at Horsted School

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely providing of a secure environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PSHE lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our online-Safety and RSHE lessons.
 Whether it be through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
-We have a regular ‘thunk’ of the week in which pupils are given the opportunity to reflect and discuss key questions and form opinions of their own and respect those of their peers.
-Our pupils are taught how to make choices safely through computing lessons, assemblies and the participation of outside organizations such as the NSPCC, as well as through the PSHE curriculum
+Our pupils are taught how to make choices safely through computing lessons, assemblies and the participation of outside organizations such as the NSPCC, as well as through the RSHE curriculum.

 Mutual Respect and tolerance of those with different faiths and beliefs